OGGM/oggm/docs/add-module.rst

    there might be reasons (explained below) to use a different approach.
 This is what this page is for.

-Why would I add my model to the OGGM set of tools?
+Why would I add my model to the OGGM framework?
 ==================================================

 We envision OGGM as a **modular tool** to model glacier behavior.
-We do not want to force anyone towards a certain set-up or paramaterization that we chose.
+We do not want to force anyone towards a certain set-up or paramaterization that we choose.
-However, we believe that the OGGM capabilities could be useful to a wide range of applications, and also to you.
+However, we believe that the OGGM capabilities are useful to a wide range of applications, and also to you.

 Finally, we strongly believe in **model intercomparisons**.
 Agreeing on a